 Here are a few items to keep on your radar:

-ACA: The Department of Labor (DOL) will invite public comments to better understand the challenges that group health plans and group health insurance issuers face in avoiding a loss of grandfathered status under the Affordable Care Act (ACA).
+The Department of Labor (DOL) will invite public comments to better understand the challenges that group health plans and group health insurance issuers face in avoiding a loss of grandfathered status under the Affordable Care Act (ACA).
 The DOL also hopes to determine whether there are opportunities for the government to assist such plans and issuers, consistent with the law, in preserving their grandfathered status in ways that would benefit employers, employer and employee organizations, plan participants and beneficiaries, and other stakeholders.
-Proposed rule scheduled for S eptember 2019.
+ACA: Proposed rule scheduled for S eptember 2019.

-ERISA: The DOL is looking for input in response to Executive Order 13847, Strengthening Retirement Security in America, and to explore ways to reduce the costs and burdens imposed on employers and other plan fiduciaries responsible for the production and distribution of retirement plan disclosures required under title I of the Employee Retirement Income Security Act (ERISA).
+The DOL is looking for input in response to Executive Order 13847, Strengthening Retirement Security in America, and to explore ways to reduce the costs and burdens imposed on employers and other plan fiduciaries responsible for the production and distribution of retirement plan disclosures required under title I of the Employee Retirement Income Security Act (ERISA).
 The DOL is also seeking out ways to make these disclosures more understandable and useful for participants and beneficiaries.
-Proposed rule scheduled for December 2019.
+ERISA: Proposed rule scheduled for December 2019.

 FMLA: The DOL is planning a Request for Information (RFI) to solicit comments on ways to improve its regulations under the Family and Medical Leave Act (FMLA) to better protect and suit the needs of workers; and reduce administrative and compliance burdens on employers.
 RFI scheduled f or April 2020.